✓ Personalised nutrition and exercise plan

 Keto revolves around eating low carb, moderate protein and a high-fat diet (around 75 per cent of fat compared to a normal 20 to 35 per cent).
 This achieves a state of metabolic adaptation, allowing your body to survive in a period of famine [7].

 As with most fad diets, keto involves cutting out key food groups and is a restrictive diet that likely won't work for long-term weight loss.
-The keto diet can also cause low blood pressure, kidney stones, nutrient deficiencies and an increased risk of heart disease.
+The keto diet can also cause low blood pressure, kidney stones, and nutrient deficiencies.

 Juice cleanses